I’ve been extremely impressed with the hardware releases from Lost Vape camp over the course of 2016.

 Is that all I hear you cry!!
 Well no, it isn’t!!

 In conjunction with their release of the Therion device, Lost Vape also release a second mod in the form of the Skar DNA75, which personally I feel may have slipped under the radar slightly but is most certainly worthy of a review.
+They do after all make some of the best looking vape mods available.

 This is solely a look at the Lost Vape Skar mod and not the Evolv DNA75 board or the Escribe software.